blrobin2/pages/README.md

 # Itty, bitty CMS for Laravel

+UPDATE: I no longer work for the company for whom I was developing this project.
+If you'd like to pick it up and make it better, please feel free to fork and improve as needed!

 Bruce is a highly opinionated CMS with basic authentication.
 While we try to provide some flexibility, there are a number of choices made that may make or break your decision to use the package.

 Please note that this package is currently under development.
 I would not recommend using it until a solid beta version is out.